Iowa Test of Basic Skills (ITBS Test)

 What level of the ITBS test will my child take?
 (ITBS chart by level and grade with the number of questions and time to complete)

-In the 2011-2012 school year Houghton Mifflin Harcourt replaced the Iowa test of basic skills (ITBS) and the Iowa Tests of Educational Development with the newly designed Iowa Assessments.
+In the 2011-2012 school year Houghton Mifflin Harcourt replaced the Iowa Test of Basic Skills (ITBS) and the Iowa Tests of Educational Development with the newly designed Iowa Assessments.

-Scores on the Iowa Assessment can be compared with scores earned by a nationally representative sample of students who took the test (the norm group).
-The Iowa Assessment score that reflects this comparison is called a national percentile rank (NPR).
-If a student’s national percentile rank in Reading is 62, then the student scored as well as or higher on this subtest than 62% of his/her same-grade peers in the national norm group.
-The percentile ranks range from 1 to 99.
-The national average in all subtests is 50%.
+The ITBS can be hand scored by school personnel or machine scored.
+A student's performance on the ITBS is compared with the performance of a nationally - representative sample of students who took the test (the norm group).
+One ITBS score that reflects this comparison is called a national percentile rank (NPR).
+If a student’s national percentile rank in reading is 62, then the student scored as well as or higher on this subtest than 62% of their same-grade peers in the national norm group.
+Percentile ranks range from 1 to 99.
+The national average in all subtests is the 50% percentile.

 • Number attempted (the number of items the student answered)